 Clothing

-The end of September can bring all kinds of unexpected weather in the mountains.
+Early October can bring all kinds of unexpected weather in the mountains.
 If you are from a warm area, you will need to get some warm clothes!
 Bring a winter jacket (water-resistant is preferable, in case it rains) and some clothing to layer up.
-Bring underpants / leggings, gloves and a warm hat that covers your ears – you will thank us later!
-Mornings tend to get really cold, sometimes below zero.
+Bring underpants / leggings, gloves, and a warm hat that covers your ears – you will thank us later!
+Mornings tend to get really cold, sometimes below freezing.
 With some potential wind, you will surely feel it.
 As for shoes, warm water-proof shoes are a must.
 No need for boots, as long as your shoes are a couple of inches higher than your ankle bone.

 Physical Health State and Altitude

-Please note that we will be traveling by cars when we are out shooting and there will be minimal walking / hiking needed (typically no more than a few hundred feet).
-We recommend our participants to be in good general health condition to enjoy the workshop in full.
-Also note that we will be in the high elevation zone (above 7000 feet), so we recommend to consult your doctor before the trip to make sure that you do not have high altitude sickness / problems.
-You will be asked to drink a lot of water / fluids during the workshop to avoid dehydration, headaches and other problems associated with the high elevation.
-We will be requiring each participant to sign a “Release of Liability” form on the first day of the workshop.
+We will be traveling by cars when we are out shooting, and there will be minimal walking / hiking needed (typically no more than a few hundred feet).
+However, note that we will be in the high elevation zone (up to 11,000 feet), so we recommend you consult your doctor before the trip to make sure that you do not have high altitude sickness / problems.
+You will be asked to drink a lot of water during the workshop to avoid dehydration, headaches, and other problems associated with the high elevation.

 Cost and How to Sign Up

-The workshop cost is $1250 per participant.
+The workshop cost is $1899 per participant.
 This cost excludes flight, car reservation, lodging, food, and other related costs.
-Workshop participants will be responsible for arranging their own flights, accommodations, and ground transportation to and from the workshop location in Ridgway / Ouray, Colorado.
+Workshop participants will be responsible for arranging their own flights, accommodations, and ground transportation to and from the workshop location in Ouray, Colorado.

-In order to sign up for the above workshop, please use our secure Workshop Registration page.
+In order to sign up for the above workshop, please use our secure Workshop Registration page [LINK OPENS IN 48 HOURS].

 Cancellation

-Please note that the workshop fees are fully refundable up until 90 days prior to the workshop.
-We will not be able to provide a refund after this date due to planning and coordination issues.
-In the event of workshop cancellation due to unforeseen circumstances (natural disaster, government closures, injury, death, etc), collected workshop fees will be refunded (minus potential processing fees and permits acquired in advance).
+The workshop fees are fully refundable up until two weeks prior to the workshop, minus a $250 cancellation fee to cover our costs.
+In the event of workshop cancellation due to unforeseen circumstances (natural disaster, government closures, injury, death, etc.), collected workshop fees will be refunded (minus potential processing fees and permits acquired in advance).
+If the workshop must be cut short partway through, refunds will be assessed on a case-by-case basis.
 Photography Life will not be held responsible for airfare and other potential expenses incurred due to workshop cancellation.

 Testimonials